 Employees who take time off at the direction of the Employer to take a recognized Industrial First Aid Program shall do so with pay, and shall be compensated for mileage when using their personal vehicle.
 The cost of the course and course materials shall be borne by the Employer.

-The responsibility of first aid attendants designated by the Employer shall be in accordance with the WorkSafeBC First Aid Regulations.
+The responsibility of first aid attendants shall be in accordance with the WorkSafeBC First Aid Regulations.